 The urge to understand, the intellectual work, creative or receptive, elevate man and enrich his nature.
 [Shuffled]

-Time flows so that everything doesn't happen at once.
-[Mod]
+Time flows so that everything doesn't happen at once. - Einstein, mod.

-When the solution is simple, perhaps God is answering.
-[Mod]
+When the solution is simple, perhaps God is answering. - Einstein, mod.

 These quotations and quips are culled from many Internet sources and some quotations books, including The Oxford Dictionary of Thematic Quotations, The New Penguin Dictionary of Quotations, The Penguin Thesaurus of Quotations, and A Dictionary of Philosophical Quotations.
-(Click on "Literature" to get the details of those references and many more in English and German if you want to).
-Otherwise, eager for more, try:
+(Click on "Literature" to get the details of those references and many more in English and German, if you would like).
+Or you may try:

 Calaprice, Alice, coll.
 The Ultimate Quotable Einstein.
 Princeton, NJ: Princeton University Press, 2011.

 Einsten, Albert.
 Ideas and Opinions.
 New Delhi: Rupa Publications, 1979.
 (A Spanish translation: Mis Ideas y Opiniones.
 Barcelona: Antonio Bosch, 2011)

 Einsten, Albert.
 2006.
 The World as I See It.
 New ed.
 New York: Citadel.

 Pais, Abraham.
 2005.
 'Subtle is the Lord...'
 The Science and the Life of Albert Einstein.
 Reissue ed.
 Oxford: Oxford University Press.